Retropaint/skelform_dev_docs/src/constructing_armature.md

 4. Check if local angle satisfies constraint.
 If it does, do nothing
 5. Otherwise, rotate current bone against it's local angle twice

-The inverse kinematics pseudo-code marks where this should go with `[constraints]`.
+The IK pseudo-code marks where this should go with `[constraints]`.

 ```go
 // this goes at the end of the forward-reaching loop